hpcleuven/VscDocumentation/source/software/software_stack.rst

 Collections of modules
 ~~~~~~~~~~~~~~~~~~~~~~

-Although it is convenient to set up your working environment by loading
+Although it might seem convenient to set up your working environment
-modules in your ``.bashrc`` or ``.profile`` file, this is error prone and
+by loading modules in your ``.bashrc`` or ``.profile`` file, this
-you will end up shooting yourself in the foot at some point.
+practice is error prone and you will end up shooting yourself in the
+foot at some point.

 The module system provides an alternative approach that lets you set up
 an environment with a single command, offering a viable alternative to